 The right to life is the source of all rights – and the right to property is their only implementation.
 Without property rights no other rights are possible.
 Since man has to sustain his life by his own effort, the man who has no right to the product of his effort has no means to sustain his life.
 The man who produces while others dispose of his product is a slave.
 Bear in mind that the right to property is a right to action, like all the others: it is not the right to an object, but to the action and the consequences of producing or earning that object.
 It is not a guarantee that a man will earn any property, but only a guarantee that he will own it if he earns it.
 It is the right to gain, keep, to use and to dispose of material values.
 [Ayn Rand – The Virtue of Selfishness]

 Modern Government Schooling: An institution in which children are detained in buildings, usually made of concrete and glass, with no pleasing aesthetic features, adorned with CCTV cameras and with a high perimeter fence.
 Between specific hours attendance of classes is compulsory as part of a structured framework of study with a prescribed curriculum.
-The intended goal being that the children achieve an education.
+The intended goal is claimed to be that the children achieve an education.
 [Nigel Howitt]

 Myth: A widely held but false belief or idea.
 [Oxford English Dictionary]